On the physics of nested Markov models: a generalized probabilistic theory perspective: A minimal causal structure separating causal models

-In this section, we prove that Eq.~\eqref{eq:GYNIproj1} does not admit a causal explanation in a classical Bayesian network.
-To prove this result, first note that the set of probability distributions that can be generated from the causal DAG $G$ of Fig.~\ref{fig:GYNDAG}(a) within a GPT is convex, as there is only one latent variable.
+We prove that Eq.~\eqref{eq:GYNIproj1} does not admit a causal explanation in a classical Bayesian network, leading to the strict separation of $\C(G)\subsetneq\GPT(G)$.
+To prove this result, first note that the set of probability distributions that can be generated from the causal DAG $G$ of Figure~\ref{fig:GYNDAG}(a) within a GPT is convex, as there is only one latent variable.
 In particular, the set of distributions $\C(G)$ within a Bayesian network is a convex polytope.
-Therefore, we can list all extremal points of $\C(G)$.
-For this purpose, we take advantage of the projection technique in Def.~\ref{def:projection}.
-In the tripartite Bell test $H(G)$ of Fig.~\ref{fig:GYNDAG}(b), when all the observed variables are binary, the set of probability distributions $\C(H(G))$ is spanned by the following extremal points:
+Therefore, we can list all extremal distributions of $\C(G)$.

+For this purpose, we can resort to the visible vertex split graph in Figure~\ref{fig:GYNDAG}(a), determine all the extremal distributions in $\C(\VVSplit(G))$, and utilize the projection in Definition~\ref{def:projection}.
+When all the observed variables are binary, the set of probability distributions of $\C(\VVSplit(G))$ is spanned by the following extremal points:

 where $\alpha,\beta,\gamma,\delta,\theta,\eta \in \{0,1\}$.
 In total, there are $2^6=64$ extreme points in $\C(H(G))$.
-Next, we take the projection and obtain the extremal points in $\C(G)$ by taking $Y=A,Z=B$.
+Next, we take the projection and obtain the extremal points in $\C(G)$ by taking $A^{\#}=A,B^{\#}=B$.
 Note that the projection results in some degeneracy.
 After the projection, the values of $A=a,B=b$, and $C=c$ are determined by